 The Charge of the Light Brigade, a film directed by Michael Curtiz in 1936 (he later directed Casablanca) was alleged to have never been released on DVD even though Curtiz's other blockbusters have.
 The main reason is said to be trip wires used to trip the cavalry horses in the key battle sequence; they caused over a dozen deaths of said horses and forced the U.S. Congress to take action to ensure the safety of animals in motion pictures.
 It was released on DVD in 2007, though, and even this film was made available by CBS/Fox Video as part of their Key Video label's Errol Flynn collection, even receiving the "Ted Turner's Crayons" treatment in the mid-'80s.

-The 1981 Polish arthouse horror flick Possession is rather hard to find, having only been released on an out-of-print DVD by Anchor Bay.
-It's gained a cult following in recent years — to the point of Turner Classic Movies airing it in early 2012 as part of their Cult Classic showcase "TCM Underground" — so why can't it get an updated release?
+The 1981 Polish arthouse horror flick Possession is rather hard to find, having only been released on an out-of-print DVD by Anchor Bay and a Blu-Ray in the UK by Second Sight (a label that specializes in cult films) in the fall of 2013.

 The 1996 HBO film Rasputin:Dark Servant of Destiny has never been released on DVD in Region 1, although a fairly rare Region 2 DVD and an even rarer VHS version do exist.
 The film stars Alan Rickman in the wonderful scene-chewing titular role.
 It also features Ian McKellen and Greta Scacchi in solid performances as Nicholas II and Alexandra as well as some excellent cinematography.